 What are the alternatives to VMOST Analysis?

 VMOST is a method to display your strategy as a ‘one pager’, so has a lot in common with tools such as the Strategy Map.

 V-MOST Analysis was first developed by Rakesh Sondhi in his book Total Strategy, published in 1999.

-Get a free strategy template to structure your plan
+Get a strategy template to structure your plan

-Start your free trial and automatically generate a tailored strategy template that's right for you - well structured, logically laid-out and easy to understand.
+Book your personal demo and we'll generate a tailored strategy template that's right for you - well structured, logically laid-out and easy to understand.